NCI-ITEB/tumor_epidemiology_approaches/sessions/session_11/practical.md

 ---
 ##  Clustering and visualization of gene expression

 Next we will cluster our samples using the differentially expressed gene from DESeq output.
+Open the R script **scripts/Practical_session_11_clustering_heatmap.R** in the practical materials folder.

 First we will prepare the data matrix using the normalized read counts of differentially expressed genes.

 {% include code-block-copy.html %}
 ```R